tigurand/PlayFlowMIDI/README.md

 - 🤖 **Smart Automation**:
   - **Auto-Pause**: Automatically pause playback when you alt-tab out of the game.
   - **Auto-Switch**: Bring the game window to the foreground automatically when starting a song.
-  - **Background Play**: Supports sending inputs directly to game windows even when they are not in focus (might not work on all games).
+  - **Background Play**: Supports sending inputs directly to game windows even when they are not in focus (may not work on all games).

 ## 🚀 Getting Started